 Best taken 30-60 minutes before stress, or throughout the day in combination with other nootropic substances.Order Some Now

-Tyrosine (L-tyrosine) (4-hydroxyphenylalanine), is one of the 20 amino acids considered to be standard in terms of human life.
+Tyrosine (L-tyrosine) (4-hydroxyphenylalanine), is one of the 20 amino acids considered to be standard for human life.
 Tyrosine is a non-essential amino acid that can be obtained from diet, supplementation, or produced in the body from phenylalanine.

 This amino acid serves as a precurser for L-dopa, dopamine, noradrenaline, and adrenaline.

-Studies investigating the effects of supplemental L-Tyrosine in combination with stressful events such as cold stress and sleep deprovation have shown that subjects in the treatment group showed delayed depletion of catelcholamines than the control group.
-This finding is expected as tyrosine is a precurser to the catecholamine neurotransmitters adrenaline and noradrenaline.
+Studies investigating the effects of supplemental L-Tyrosine in combination with stressful events such as cold stress and sleep deprivation have shown that subjects in the treatment group showed delayed depletion of catecholamines than the control group.
+This finding is expected as tyrosine is a precursor to the catecholamine neurotransmitters adrenaline and noradrenaline.
 Both of which are crucial in the stress response.
 The problem with this finding was that the effects were only noted at fairly high doses (200-400 mg/kg).
 [1, 2].

-Tyrosine was shoen to have a protective effect against a decrease in cognitive performance associated with sleep deprivation at a dose of 150 mg/kg .
+Tyrosine was shown to have a protective effect against a decrease in cognitive performance associated with sleep deprivation at a dose of 150 mg/kg .

 May interact with MAOIs, and thyroid medications.